Svraga/r2s-machine-learning-805431/README.md

 ## 2. Data Augmentation

-To expand the dataset, we implemented three distinct approaches to handle all languages effectively.
+To expand the dataset, we implemented three distinct approaches to effectively handle all languages.
 In each case, we only paraphrased the "sentence1" column while preserving both "sentence2" and the original similarity scores, as the semantic meaning remained unchanged through rephrasing.

 The languages were processed in three phases:
 - **First Phase**: English (en), Spanish (es), French (fr), Italian (it), German (de), Chinese (zh), Dutch (nl), Russian (ru)